 - Investing is something you can do on your own, but it may be helpful to have a financial advisor by your side to work with.
 When comparing advisors, pay attention to the services they offer, their investment style, what fees they charge and how they make money, as well as what type of clients they typically work with.
 This can help you find an advisor whose background and experience most closely aligns with your needs.

 - Finding a financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/stevecoleimages, ©iStock.com/kali9, ©iStock.com/scyther5